reddit-economics/economics-wiki/config/sidebar.md

 ---

-We have two active bots in this sub, which seek to provide relevant content from various RSS feeds.
+We have an active bot which seeks to provide relevant content from various RSS feeds.
 [Related discussion](http://www.reddit.com/r/Economics/comments/25yjr1/announcing_the_provision_of_rss_feeds_into/).

-- **/u/Shares_RSS**  shares economic news from Reuters and Fivethirtyeight feeds.

 - **/u/Central_bank_bot** shares working papers and academic research from NBER, German Bundesbank, Bank of Canada, Banque Nationale Suisse, CEPS, and the National Bank of Belgium feeds.